quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## QUIC and Network Address Translation (NAT)

-Network Address Translators (NATs) are a widely deployed means of multiplexing multiple private IP addresses over scarce IPv4 public address space by replacing those addresses and using ports to distinguish those connections.
-The new address can also guarantee that packets move through a proxy throughout the life of a connection, so that the connection can continue with the required state at that proxy.
+QUIC Connection IDs are opaque byte fields that are expressed consistently across all QUIC versions {{QUIC-INVARIANTS}}, see {{rebinding}}.
+This feature may appear to present opportunities to optimize NAT port usage and simplify the work of the QUIC server.
+In fact, NAT behavior that relies on CID may instead cause connection failure when endpoints change Connection ID, and disable important protocol security features.
+NATs should retain their existing 4-tuple-based operation and refrain from parsing or otherwise using QUIC connection IDs.

 This section uses the colloquial term NAT to mean NAPT (section 2.2 of
 {{?RFC3022}}), which overloads several IP addresses to one IP address or to an IP address pool, as commonly deployed in carrier-grade NATs or residential NATs.
-QUIC Connection IDs are opaque byte fields that are expressed consistently across all QUIC versions {{QUIC-INVARIANTS}}.
-This feature may appear to present opportunities to optimize NAT port usage and simplify the work of the QUIC server.
-In fact, NAT behavior that relies on CID may instead cause connection failure when endpoints change Connection ID, and disable important protocol security features.

 The remainder of this section explains how QUIC supports NATs better than other connection-oriented protocols, why NAT use of Connection ID might appear attractive, and how NAT use of CID can create serious problems for the endpoints.

-The conclusion of this section is that NATs should retain their existing 4-tuple-based operation and refrain from parsing or otherwise using QUIC connection IDs.

 {{?RFC4787}} contains some guidance on building NATs to interact constructively with a wide range of applications.
 This section extends the discussion to QUIC.

-### QUIC and NAT Rebinding

 By using the CID, QUIC connections can survive NAT rebindings as long as no routing function in the path is dependent on client IP address and port to